Nell Shipman: Back to God's Country to The Grub Stake

 Shipman played a benevolent, animal loving Delores LeBeau as the star in Back to God's Country.
 Shipman worked with a bear cub, multiple dogs, and a porcupine on the set of the film, some of which she helped train, as Shipman was an avid animal lover.
 She helped co-produced and co-write the film.
 Shipman also wrote in and filmed a nude scene, the end product of which was cut from the Final Cut of the film.
-The film's filming schedule is a topic on which sources differ, whether it began as early as the winter of 1918 whereas or whether it began in March of 1919 is unconfirmed.
+The film's filming schedule is a topic on which sources differ, whether it began as early as the winter of 1918 whereas or whether it began in March 1919 is unconfirmed.
 Regardless, the filming took Shipman all over North America.
 Many of the scenes in the wilderness were filmed in Alberta, near Lesser Slave Lake, other filming locations consist of the San Francisco Bay area, the Kern River domain, and what was not filmed in those locations was filmed using the Robert Brunton Studios in Hollywood.
-The Filming was finished in May of 1919 and the film was then debuted later in the year in September.
+The Filming was finished in May 1919 and the film was then debuted later in the year in September.
 The Film was an unprecedented success at the time, becoming Canada's most popular feature film, while being screened on an international scale.
 The film while only costing around 67,000 dollars, grossed over 1.5 million dollars.
 Nell Shipman's role in the making of this film was vital.